bruceravel/demeter/documents/DPG/_sources/gds.txt

     remains unchanged after that.

 :lguess:`lguess`
-    A locally guessed parameter.
+    A :lguess:`locally guessed` parameter.
 In a multiple data set fit, this will be expanded to one :guess:`guess` parameter per data set.
 See `the section on local guess parameters <../lgcv.html>`__ for more details.

 :restrain:`restrain`
-    A restrain parameter is defined in an :demeter:`ifeffit` script as a :def:`def` parameter but is used as a restraint in the call to :demeter:`ifeffit`'s ``feffit`` command.
-In a multiple data set fit, all restraints are defined in the first call to the ``feffit`` command.
+    A :restrain:`restrain` parameter is defined in an :demeter:`ifeffit` script as a :def:`def` parameter but is used as a :restrain:`restraint` in the call to :demeter:`ifeffit`'s ``feffit`` command.
+In a multiple data set fit, all :restrain:`restraints` are defined in the first call to the ``feffit`` command.

 :skip:`skip`
-    A skip is a parameter that is defined but then ignored.
+    A :skip:`skip` is a parameter that is defined but then ignored.
 Setting a variable to a :skip:`skip` is useful in a GUI as a way of :quoted:`commenting out` a parameter without removing it from the fitting project.

 :after:`after`
     This is like a :def:`def` parameter, but is not used in the